-The School of Law is proud to offer a bursary of £12,000 per year in memory of exemplary QMUL LLB graduate, Gianni Sonvico.
+The School of Law is proud to offer a bursary of £14,000 per year in memory of exemplary Queen Mary LLB graduate, Gianni Sonvico.
 Applicants of this bursary must be in state school education and be means-tested by Student Finance to show their household income is less than £35,000.

 The School of Law has a number of £1000 scholarships available to students in their first, second and final years of their 3 or 4-year LLB and those in either year of their Senior Status LLB.
 These scholarships are based on academic merit and not financial circumstances.

-Applications for these scholarships will be open in December 2018.
-Details will be published nearer the time.
-See the First, Second, Final Year and Senior Status Scholarships page for more information on selection criteria and how to apply.
+Applications for these awards are currently closed and will open again during the next academic year.
+See the First, Second, Final Year and Senior Status Scholarships page for more information about the award and how to apply.

-Lawyers Volunteering for the Arts wishes to offer a £1,900 scholarship and work experience opportunity to a final year QMUL LLB student.
+Lawyers Volunteering for the Arts wishes to offer a £1,720 scholarship and work experience opportunity to an Undergraduate Queen Mary LLB student, excluding final year students.
 This scholarship will enable a law student to support the LVFA initiative whilst gaining practical experience of the pro bono advice sector and financial support.

-This bursary has been awarded for 2017/18.
-See the LVFA Scholarship page to find out more about Lawyers Volunteering for the Arts and for more information on eligibility criteria and how to apply in 2018/19.
+Applications for this award are currently closed and will open again during the next academic year.
+Visit the LVFA Scholarship page to find out more about Lawyers Volunteering for the Arts and how to apply.

 The School of Law offers a £2,000 bursary to students in the first year of their three or four-year LLB.
 The awardee of this bursary will be selected on the basis of academic excellence and potential but also be recognised to be from a Widening Participation background.